bingomanatee/freactal-starter-kit/README.md

 This will gracefully close out of all the processes the runner creates.

+## If termination goes wrong

+The Admin UI is still in a very raw state.
+Keep you eye out for stray node processes;
+you may end up having to kill some of them manually.

 ## Roadmap

 Some  of the things I want to do when this is all stable is: